-Starting with mars0.1astable79, you may use systemd as a cluster manager at the Mechanics Layer.
-MARS will replicate any systemd-relevant state information across the (big) cluster, achieving some remote control.
+Starting with mars0.1stable57 (resp. mars0.1abeta9), you may use systemd as a cluster manager at the Mechanics Layer.
+MARS will replicate any systemd-relevant state information across the (big) cluster, achiving some remote control.
 In particular, automated handover via marsadm primary \$resource is supported.
 More features will likely be added to future releases.